alexdelin/shorthand/notes/standard.md

 Metadata can be added to todos to make tracking them easier and more useful

 ##### Timestamps
+ToDo items can include a start timestamp and an end timestamp.
+Generally these timestamps are placed in parentheses right after the opening `[ ]` and are of the format `(start -> end)` The start timestamp indicates the
 ```notes
 # Stamped
 [ ] (2019-05-14) An open todo which lists the date that it was created